PrimePlow/PrimePlow.github.io/_docs/dashboard/real-time.md

 Each line represents a priority, clicking on the line will show the percent complete recorded at that moment in time.

 ### Current Activity
-This table displays many vehicles in your fleet have their ignition on and how many routes have a vehicle deployed on them.
+This table displays how many vehicles in your fleet have their ignition on and how many routes have a vehicle deployed on them.

 ### Vehicles By Priority
 This table shows what priority your vehicles are currently deployed on.